product-os/flowzone/README.md

 If you have docs that you intend to publish on a website, checkout the [Getting Started](https://docusaurus-builder.pages.dev/) section of the Docusaurus builder.
 The docs will be built using the Docusaurus framework and published on Cloudflare Pages.

 If you intend to use a custom framework for your docs build, then you can make use of the custom website build option by adding your desired build command in a input called `custom_website_build`.
 This command should generate your static site into a folder called `build` which will then be deployed to Cloudflare Pages.

-## Testing

-There is a dispatch workflow to test development branches of Flowzone with a range of repositories to ensure breaking changes aren't introduced.

-See [docs/workflow-dispatch.md#e2e](docs/workflow-dispatch.md#e2e) for more information.

 ## Help